 Traditional craft items can be obtained from the following online stores:

 Visiting the Kyoto Handicrafts Center, it soon becomes apparent that it is much more than a souvenir shop.
 Yes, it sells a lot of what would be described as luxury goods in the West, but more importantly, it demonstrates that Japan’s traditional crafts are as alive and culturally relevant today as at any other time in the country’s history.
-So, when you visit the Center, don’t make it a flying visit, but immerse yourself fully in the rich variety of traditional arts on show, and that includes the seasonal Kyoto cuisine served in the restaurants!
+So, when you visit the Center, don’t make it a flying visit, but immerse yourself fully in the rich variety of traditional arts on the show, and that includes the seasonal Kyoto cuisine served in the restaurants!

 Make an online reservation to have a precious time with Geisha!